Free. Instant. No signup. Pulls recalls and complaints for your exact vehicle.

 Stories from the shop

-Look, these two are running close enough that you'd be fine either way.
-Reliability scores are within rounding distance (3.8 for the 2023 chevrolet Tahoe, 3.8 for the 2023 gmc Yukon XL), and they've each got their own laundry list of weak spots.
-There's no clean winner here on the data alone.
+Direct rivals running close enough that you'd be fine either way.
+Reliability scores within rounding distance (3.7 for the 2023 Chevrolet Tahoe, 3.8 for the 2023 GMC Yukon XL).
+When two vehicles in the same segment land this close, the data alone won't pick a winner.

-If you're leaning 2023 chevrolet Tahoe, know what you're getting into on brakes and steering.
-Those categories have noticeably more complaints than what the 2023 gmc Yukon XL sees, and they're not cheap items when they go.
+If you lean 2023 Chevrolet Tahoe, know what you're getting into on brakes and steering.
+Those categories have noticeably more complaints than the 2023 GMC Yukon XL sees, and they're not cheap items when they go.

 Bottom line: pick based on use case more than the spec sheet.
 If you tow heavy and don't want to think about it, that's one calculation.
 If you're a daily driver and want the cheapest path forward, that's another.
 Both of these will get you down the road.
 We're just telling you where each one is most likely to break.